Mushroom Powder vs Liquid: Which One is better?

 -

-At 20% availability, powder becomes better value
+accessibility, powder becomes better value

 This means: